-Throwing, Handwork, Sculpture and Mould-making.
+Throwing, Handwork, and Sculpture.
 The Craft of learning to decorate clay is very exciting and has many aspects that we explore.
-Glazes, Slips, the notion of “Naked-Clay” and many more areas are worked-with.
+Glazes, Slips, the notion of “Naked-Clay” and many more areas are worked with.

 Most of the regular classes are taught by Kim, but it is not uncommon to have “guest” teachers – who are specialists in their specific areas – who come and run workshops and classes in areas where their experience is valued and respected.

 We have electric and raku kilns.
 We also explore surface treatments such as sawdust firing etc.

 From February, I will be offering a number of classes during the week; two morning classes, on Tuesdays and Thursdays from 9.30 to 12.30. a Wednesday evening class and 2 Saturday classes.

 Beginners and advanced students are welcome to attend these classes.
 Each student is taught individually, within a group of students at different levels of proficiency.
 I find this a constructive way of teaching, as the beginners are in an environment of people doing many different techniques and styles.
 In this way, immersing ourselves in this practice we learn from more experienced, and often vice versa.
 There is always something to learn and reflect on.
 We not only bring our ceramic skills or a lack thereof, but we bring ourselves, with so much to share, and distil among the various people in the workshop.
 It makes for a fabulous mix of creativity and input.

 There will also be an 8 week evening class on a Wednesday evening, from February 2022.
 This class is fully booked, but you are welcome to contact Kim to reserve a spot in the next set of 8 classes starting in April 2022.